pchoi-edr/Ent-Arch-AngularJS-Styleguide/README.md

 #

-# Modules

-* Modules should be named with lowerCamelCase.
-For indicating that module `b` is submodule of module `a` you can nest them by using namespacing like: `a.b`.

-  There are two common ways for structuring the modules:

-  1. By functionality
-  2. By component type

-     Currently there's not a big difference, but the first way looks cleaner.
-Also, if lazy-loading modules is implemented \(currently not in the AngularJS roadmap\), it will improve the app's performance.

 # Controllers

 * Do not manipulate DOM in your controllers, this will make your controllers harder for testing and will violate the [Separation of Concerns principle](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Use directives instead.